georgeflanagin/usersetup/README.md

 [5] The program can be run anywhere on the network; i.e., the target computer where the user is to be created can be *this* computer.

+[6] The newly created user does not need to run `ssh-keygen` to create a private/public key pair.
+In many cases the target computer is one that is only connected *to* rather than a source of new connections.